Toward solving the cosmological constant problem by embedding: Discussion and conclusion

 Assuming no contributions from the kinetic cross term $Y$, it turns out that Lagrangians linear in $X''$ are insufficient, but there exists an infinite class of Lagrangians quadratic in $X''$ which allow satisfactory solutions.
 Many of these solutions are in the spirit of a generalized $k$-essence in the sense that the potential $V'(\phi')$ couples to $X''$.
 (In $k$-essence, $V'(\phi')$ couples to $X'$.)

 Generalizations to models with multiple fields, higher order terms in $X''$ and $Y$, or more complicated $\phi''$ terms are straightforward.

 There is no solution of the cosmological constant problem with standard fields alone.
 Any generic standard scalar field Lagrangian is plagued with a cosmological constant problem and exotic fields are required to avoid it.
-We can express this in a concise way since the results of Sections \ref{section-solution} and \ref{section-examples} establish the following theorem.

-\begin{theorem} The cosmological constant problem in a standard field Lagrangian can only be avoided in a technically natural way by incorporating exotic fields. \end{theorem}
+We can express this in a concise way since the results of Sections \ref{section-solution} and \ref{section-examples} establish that the cosmological constant problem in a standard field Lagrangian can only be avoided in a technically natural way by incorporating exotic fields of the type introduced above.
+There are a large variety of exotic field properties, including non-polynomial potentials, non quadratic kinetic terms, mixed kinetic-potential terms, etc.

 Our method is generic in the sense that for any standard field Lagrangian there are infinitely many choices for the Lagrangian of the full system.
 Since we have a large class of models without a cosmological constant problem, it is not unrealistic to hope that some members of the class may arise naturally in a more fundamental context, like string or M-theory.
 Since the way the exotic fields enter can vary greatly, our results provide a large parameter space of new models to explore.